 Conclusion

-Brasero remains a dependable disc-burning utility for creating audio CDs, backing up data to optical media, burning ISO images, and producing video DVDs.
-Whether you install it from the Ubuntu archive or Flathub, you gain GNOME-integrated controls, optional verification, and codec-friendly workflows for household archives and lab work alike.
-Keep it updated through your preferred package manager and you will always have a reliable tool ready for audio mixes, backups, and installer media.
+Brasero is now installed and configured on Ubuntu for creating audio CDs, backing up data to optical media, burning ISO images, and producing video DVDs.
+Whether you chose APT or Flatpak, you have GNOME-integrated disc-burning controls, optional verification, and codec-friendly workflows for personal archives and system installation media.
+Keep Brasero updated through your chosen package manager so you always have a reliable burn tool ready.